dh-trier/topicmodeling/HOWTO.md

 ## Maintainer and contact

 This code has been put together by Christof Schöch, University of Trier, Germany, in July 2019.
 In case you have suggestions for improvement or run into problems, please use the Github issue tracker.
+Last update May 1st, 2020.